aammd/MS_computational_ecology_opinion/compecol.md

 (natural systems) to the simple (representations and conceptual models), and back (testable predictions).
-Although the natural world is immensely complex, it is paradoxically the high degree of model abstraction in computational approaches that gives them generality.
+Although the natural world is immensely complex, it is paradoxically the high degree of model abstraction in computational approaches that gives them generality across several systems.
 In the years since this article was published, the explosion in machine learning tools and their adoption by ecologists [@The16] could have changed the situation quite significantly.

 Yet, with the exception of a still narrow family of problems that can be addressed by remote-sensing or meta-genomics, there has been no regime shift in